TheAlanNix/cisco-security-tools/README.md

 ## [FirepowerLogstash](FirepowerLogstash/)

 This is a simple Logstash configuration for the Firepower Syslog format.
-This config works with 6.2.3 and earlier - Firepower 6.3 is scheduled to change the syslog format, so it may not work with that version.
+This config should work with 6.2.3 and prior, and it should also now support the new syslog format for FTD 6.3

 ## [FirepowerPolicyToCSV](FirepowerPolicyToCSV/)